Jaguar Land Rover to resume production in ‘coming days’ after cyber shutdown

 The group said some sections of its production operations will resume amid a “controlled, phased restart of our operations”, having paused all manufacturing since the start of the month after being targeted by hackers.

-It said while there is “much more to do”, its recovery is “firmly under way”.
+It said while there is “much more to do”, work to ensure its recovery is “firmly under way”.

 A Jaguar Land Rover (JLR) spokesperson said: “As the controlled, phased restart of our operations continues, we are taking further steps towards our recovery and the return to manufacture of our world-class vehicles.